CAAPIM/Xamarin-MAS-Foundation/CONTRIBUTING.md

 ## Bugs
 We work hard to avoid them, but they still happen.
 If you're a Broadcom customer, open an issue in our [Support Page][casupport], otherwise use GitHub issues.
-To share ideas or ask product-related questions go to [CA Communities][community].
+To share ideas or ask product-related questions go to [Broadcom Communities][community].

 ### Known Issues
 We also use GitHub issues for updates to known issues, including alerts when fixes are in progress.